HB138 Alabama 2012 Session

 - Concealed weapons, penalties increased for carrying in violation of law.

-This bill would make carrying a concealed weapon a Class C felony.
+HB138 would raise penalties for carrying a concealed weapon from a misdemeanor to a Class C felony.

 - Subjects